doxcom/AWS_Lambda_API_Gateway_EventBridge/README.md

 -create payload on the console, and then aws lambda invoke --function-name WriteToCloudWatch --payload fileb://payload.json response.json

--make sure to delete s3 bucket files and lambda functions after practice
+-make sure to delete s3 bucket files and lambda 1functions after practice